santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

    (having access to the Azure subscription) can be different than the end users of the solution.
 8. Subscriber completes the process by submitting the form on the landing page.
-   This sends an email to the operations team email address (configured in the settings).
+   This sends notification using the configured notification handler.
 9. Operations team takes the appropriate steps (qualifying, provisioning resources, etc.).
-10. Once complete, operation team clicks on the activate link in the email.
+10. Once complete, operation team clicks on the activate link in the message.
 11. The sample uses the SDK to activate the subscription.
 12. SDK gets an access token from Azure Active Directory (AAD).
 13. SDK calls the `activate` operation on the Fulfillment API.